 “We are excited to have Toby and Ronak join Winstead,” said David Dawson, Winstead CEO.
 “They are both seasoned professionals with strong backgrounds in securities litigation and enforcement.”

 A seasoned prosecutor with the SEC for more than11 years, Galloway will become Co-Chair of Winstead’s Securities Litigation & Enforcement Practice Group.
 He will focus on government investigations and white-collar defense.
 He represents public companies, audit committees and special committees, hedge funds and asset managers, private equity firms, accountants and lawyers, and other institutions in government investigations, securities law enforcement and litigation.
-He also represents aggrieved investors, and handles complex commercial litigation and has experience in healthcare fraud.
+He also represents aggrieved investors, and handles complex business litigation and has experience in healthcare fraud.

 “Winstead provides the ideal platform to expand my regulatory practice statewide and nationwide, as well as into thriving and diverse industries,” said Galloway.
 “It is exciting to join a team with the bench strength to handle the most complex and challenging securities and regulatory matters.”